 A cat’s diet is very important.
-It needs to get the right balance of protein, fiber, vitamins, and minerals without consuming too many calories or carbohydrates.
+Cats need to get the right balance of protein, fiber, vitamins, and minerals without consuming too many calories or carbohydrates.
 Because cats are obligate carnivores, they should get the majority of their nutritional requirements from meat sources, rather than plant-based sources.

 Like all animals, cats need amino acids, which are the building blocks of protein, but they actually have a greater requirement for essential amino acids, which are those that must be obtained through diet because the body is unable to produce them itself.

-There are 22 amino acids that your cat uses in its body, and 11 of these are considered essential amino acids.
+There are 22 amino acids that your cat needs, and 11 of these are considered essential amino acids.
 What can you do to ensure that your cat is getting the right amount of these core nutrients?
 Let’s look a bit deeper.

 What Are Amino Acids?